IridescenceTech/zglfw/README.md

 # Documentation

-I would suggest you look into the `glfw.zig` files themselves, as most of the changes are simple syntactically, but I have made some comments in cases where it may be different than you expect.
+I would suggest you look into the `main.zig` files themselves, as most of the changes are simple syntactically, but I have made some comments in cases where it may be different than you expect.
 Obviously [GLFW's Documentation](https://www.glfw.org/documentation.html) should cover most things that you want to know.